 Yoga is gaining more and more traction in the recovery community.
 People are beginning to realize the benefits of a regular yoga practice for people who are getting sober.
 In fact, many holistic addiction treatment facilities are offering yoga as a supplementary service to their clients suffering from alcoholism, drug abuse, and polysubstance abuse.

 People who have addiction issues often have lots of other symptoms that accompany addiction.
 Sometimes this means having a co-occurring disorder, or just being prone to other difficulties.
 These difficulties might include anxiety, difficulty sleeping, and more.
 Here we offer some poses that are helpful for these types of issues.
+We learned some poses from the recovery coaches at The Vitality Group, a team of sober coaches and companions.
 Additionally, yoga can be a great way to cultivate physical and mental qualities that are useful for recovery like strength, balance, and flexibility.
 We have compiled a list of seven yoga poses that are helpful for recovery.

 Many people who have a history of addiction issues also struggle with stress or anxiety .
 It can be important to the process of recovery to also address symptoms of anxiety or overwhelm.
 One great way to do this is by finding your way into savasana pose.
 Also called corpse pose, this is one of the most gentle and relaxing yoga poses you can do.
 It can be hard to find time for rest and relaxation but doing this pose for just a couple minutes a day might give you that much needed “ahh” feeling.

 Allow yourself to find a blanket or yoga mat to settle into.
 When you are ready lie down on your back.
 Allow your arms to rest slightly away from your body with the palms facing up.
 Take a few moments here to notice the feeling of being supported by the floor.
 You might pay attention to the contact of the back of the body with the mat or blanket.
 You might also take an opportunity here to breathe deeply.